 The nominating and corporate governance committee will consider director candidates properly recommended by stockholders.
 The nominating and corporate governance committee does not intend to alter the manner in which it evaluates candidates, based on whether or not the candidate was recommended by a stockholder.
 However, if the Company is legally required by contract or otherwise to provide third parties with the ability to nominate individuals for election to the board of directors, the selection and nomination of such director nominees shall be governed by such contract or other arrangement and shall not be the responsibility of the nominating and corporate governance committee.
 Stockholders who wish to recommend individuals for consideration by the nominating and corporate governance committee to become nominees for election to the board of directors may do so by delivering a written recommendation to the nominating and corporate governance committee at the following address: 2200 N. Commerce Parkway, Suite 208, Weston, Florida, 33326.
-Submissions must include the full name of the proposed nominee, a description of the proposed nominee's business experience for at least the previous five years, complete biographical information, a description of the proposed nominee's qualifications as a director and a representation that the nominating stockholder is a beneficial or record holder of the Company's stock and has been a holder for at least one year.
+Submissions must include the full name of the proposed nominee, a description of the proposed nominee's qualifications as a director and a representation that the nominating stockholder is a beneficial or record holder of the Company's stock and has been a holder for at least one year.
 Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.